 Staying in the heart of Tsumago?
 Go out and walk through the lovely village streets in the evening or early morning hours.

-Should all good ryokans in Tsumago be already full, a great alternative is available in the nearby mountains of Nagiso.
+Should all good ryokans in Tsumago or Magome be already full, a great alternative is available in the nearby mountains of Nagiso.
+This is where I stayed.

 - Hotel Fuki no Mori is a very nice hotel with six different types of indoor and outdoor hot spring baths (onsen), sauna and a traditional restaurant.